-For you Haiku Monday virgins, this is when and where Fish Hack waxes on and off non-Brazilian style about the outdoors, with some bad forms of old Japanese poetry sprinkled in as the schtick.
+For you few Haiku Monday virgins out there, this is when and where Fish Hack waxes on and off non-Brazilian style about the outdoors and whatever the hell else comes to mind, with some bad forms of old Japanese poetry sprinkled in as the schtick.

 Warm, heavy rains after a snowfall is the recipe for all the big floods in Rogue Basin history, and they all seem to happen right around Christmas.

 The last big one was in 1964.
 Read about it HERE.

 The Corps of Engineers began the weekend expecting to juggle water releases so Lost Creek Lake rose no more than four feet.
 Well, it was at a haiku-worthy 16 feet higher and climbing Monday afternoon.

 The Corps was releasing 4,000 cubic feet per second at 11:30 a.m., with plans to climb to 6,000 cfs by 5 p.m.
 But the lake’s still rising, with 21,333 cfs flowing into it at 11:30 a.m.

 Rogue is pumping huge./Lots of water, mud, debris./Dam keeps flood in check.